Rheumatoid Arthritis

 Medicines that manage your immune system (called immune-suppressants) can also be used to fight RA.
 When you have RA, your immune system is out of control.
 These drugs bring it back to normal.
 However, these medicines can lower your immune system’s response to infections.

-If you have only a few sore joints, your healthcare provider may prescribe steroids (such as prednisone).
-Steroids reduce pain and swelling and slow the damage to your joints, but they can only be used for a little while.
-The longer steroids are used (many months or years), the less effective they become.
+Your healthcare provider may also prescribe a steroid such as prednisone.
+Steroids can reduce pain and swelling while slowing damage to your joints.
+However, they can only be used for a brief time.
+The longer steroids you use steroids (several months or years), the less effective they become.
 They can also cause side effects, such as easy bruising, bone thinning, cataracts and diabetes.

 - Lose weight if you are overweight.